phillbush/vcd2svg/README.md

 Observe that the variables are listed prefixed with the period-delimited path of modules that contains it.
-For example, the variable `clk` is used in the module `outer`; while the variable `a` is used in the module `inner`, which is instantiated by the module outer.
-The full path of a variable can be used in the command-line arguments, for disambiguation, in the case which a name is used for more than one variable.
+For example, the variable `clk` is used in the module `outer`; while the variable `acc` is used in the module `inner`, which is instantiated by the module `outer`.
+The full path of a variable can be used in the command-line arguments, for disambiguation.

 	$ vcd2svg clk outer.inner.signal outer.inner.out <sim.vcd >sim.svg

 Variables can be set with the -v option, as in -v VARIABLE=VALUE.
-The following variables are supported by tbgen:
+The following variables are supported by vcd2svg:

 * `from`: Beginning time of the simulation.
 * `to`:   Duration of the simulation.
 * `zoom`: If between 0 and 1, zoom out; if larger than 1, zoom in.

-For example, the following command generates a svg image showing the waveform from time 10 to time 20, and sets the zoom factor to 1.4.
+For example, the following command generates a svg image with the waveform from time 10 to time 20, and sets the zoom factor to 1.4.
-The `-v` option needs to be given each time a variable is set.
+The `-v` option needs to be given before each variable.

 	$ vcd2svg -v from=10 -v to=20 -v zoom=1.4 clk data out